reem-shaikh/70DaysOfCode/main/15-01/readme.md

 - domain name registration
 - etc

+#### Types of network architecture:
+ways in which computers are connected in a network

+##### 1. peer to peer architecture
+all computers are directly linked to each other and can share data with each other
+- we cannot backup data because there is no server
+- only feasible for say 10-20 computers

+##### 2. client server architecture / Request-response architecture
+client makes a request to the server, and server will fulfill the response,
+- data can be easily backed up in the server
+- increases speed of resource sharing

+client requests for resources (typing the url in browser) the server,fetches resource from database and returns the respsonse.

 ### How does client-server communicate?
 - Client requests data through URL(fb.com) in browser [aka Request message]
 - request goes to that URL server(fb server) and returns the request(fb page) ;[aka Response message]